stefanomontr/matrix_algebra/README.md

 # matrix_algebra
-Basic methods of matrix algebra, sometimes implemented in more than one version.
+Basic methods of matrix algebra in Python, sometimes implemented in more than one version.